West Palm Beach Uncontested Divorce Lawyer

 In an uncontested divorce, both spouses agree on the issues of the divorce, including property division, alimony, custody, and child support.
 Uncontested divorces can save time and expense and reduce stress for the parties.
-If you want to obtain an uncontested divorce in Florida, an experienced attorney can help you navigate the issues and reach mutually acceptable solutions with your spouse.
+If you want to obtain an uncontested divorce in Florida, an experienced West Palm Beach uncontested divorce lawyer can help you navigate the issues and reach mutually acceptable solutions with your spouse.

 In order to obtain an uncontested divorce, the divorcing spouses must reach a compromise on all the issues of the divorce, and certain requirements must be met:

 - If the couple has any minor or dependent children, a detailed parenting plan has been created;